Senior Vision Care

 Seniors are more prone to developing eye diseases that may have a permanent effect on their vision.
 That’s why the doctors at Bouquet Mulligan DeMaio Eye Professionals recommend annual eye exams beginning at age 65.
 Early detection and treatment is vital to helping avoid vision loss caused by these diseases.

-Some the conditions older adults are susceptible to include:
+Some of the conditions older adults are susceptible to include:

 Age-related macular degeneration (AMD) — AMD is an eye disease that affects the macula (the center of the light-sensitive retina at the back of the eye) and causes central vision loss.
 Activities such as reading, driving, watching TV and recognizing faces all require good central vision provided by the macula